changeworld/azure-docs.pl-pl/articles/azure-resource-manager/resource-group-template-functions-numeric.md

 ## <a name="int"></a>int
 `int(valueToConvert)`

-Konwertuje określoną wartość do wartości całkowitej.
+Konwertuje określoną wartość na liczbę całkowitą.

 ### <a name="parameters"></a>Parametry